whiletrueee/next-js-routing-bug/README.md

 We as in https://github.com/shawshankkumar and https://github.com/whiletrueee

-Issue files on vercel: https://github.com/vercel/next.js/issues/48129
+Issue files on vercel/nextjs: https://github.com/vercel/next.js/issues/48129